isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 or biological processes within the basin of deposition, or formed by diagenetic processes.
 Includes chert and flint found in carbonate rocks.
+- Sedimentary rock that consists of at least 50 percent silicate mineral material, deposited directly by chemical or biological processes at the depositional surface, in particles formed by chemical or biological processes within the basin of deposition, or formed by diagenetic processes.
+Includes chert and flint found in carbonate rocks.

 - **Source:**
 modified from SLTTs 2004